Skip to content

 ds.files

-A pandas DataFrame containing information on the files contained in the input dataset, and the sample that each file is assigned to.
+A pandas DataFrame containing information on the files contained in the input datasets, and the sample that each file is assigned to.

 Any other metadata which is assigned at the file level (e.g., the read variable which is parsed for paired-end FASTQ data) will also be present in ds.files.